flame-engine/flame/doc/game.md

 built upon two methods:

  - The render method takes the canvas for drawing the current state of the game.
- - The update method receives the delta time in seconds since last update and allows you to move to the next state.
+ - The update method receives the delta time in seconds since the last update and allows you to move to the next state.

 The `GameLoop` is used by all of Flame's `Game` implementations.